cmyers/IdentityAuthServer/README.md

 # IdentityAuthServer
-Identity auth server Web API running on .Net Core 3.0.
-JWT token service with Entity Framework Core connecting to an MDF for local testing - can be replaced with a local SQL Server db instance.
+Identity auth server Web API running on .Net Core 3.1 with an example of protected endpoints requiring a valid bearer token.
+JWT token service with Entity Framework Core connecting to a localDB instance.